International Public Access Radio (IPAR): Public Broadcasting Service Airtime

 NEXUS-IBA helps religious broadcasters and Christian program producers fulfil their mission in reaching any audience worldwide, on radio, TV, satellite and the Internet.

-Our media channels bridge the digital divide, reducing the disadvantage in accessing information freely and easily in the developing countries.
-We reach large audiences in Asia and Africa, especially, on Shortwave radio and satellite TV, that cannot be reached by traditional digital media on the Internet.
+Our media channels bridge the digital divide, reducing the disadvantage in accessing first-hand information freely and easily in the developing countries.
+We reach large audiences in Asia and Africa, especially on Shortwave radio and satellite TV, that cannot be reached by traditional digital media on the Internet.

 International Radio for Disaster Relief (IRDR)